paceaux/isidore/README.md

-# Grammar-js (real name TBD)
+# Isidore: A grammar utility for the internet
-Takes text and identifies the grammatical elements within This is all _super_ experimental.
+Takes a sentence and identifies the grammatical elements within This is still in a super experiemental stage.

 ## API